-- 1. Do you like and fit into each other's families?
-Do your parents approve of your marriage? - 2.
+1. Do you like and fit into each other's families?
+Do your parents approve of your marriage?

+- 2. What do your parents and grandparents think of your intended?
+What do other family members (siblings, aunts, uncles, cousins) think?
+What do your friends think? - 3.
 How does your potential spouse treat his or her parents?
 How does s/he treat people in service positions (waiters, clerks, etc.)?
-How does s/he treat people in subordinate positions

-(employees, etc.)?
-How does s/he treat the weak, ill, young, pregnant, animals, etc.?

-- 3. How and where do you want to spend birthdays, Christmas, Easter, Thanksgiving, and other holidays?
-How will you negotiate spending time over the holidays with the families you grew up in? - 4.
-What holiday family traditions do you have that you want to make part of your own family's way of doing things? - 5.
-What other, non-holiday family traditions do you want to make part of your own family's way of doing things? - 6.
+How does s/he treat people in subordinate positions (employees, etc.)?
+How does s/he treat the weak, ill, young, pregnant, animals, etc.? - 4.
+How and where do you want to spend birthdays, Christmas, Easter, Thanksgiving, and other holidays?
+How will you negotiate spending time over the holidays with the families you grew up in? - 5.
+What holiday family traditions do you have that you want to make part of your own family's way of doing things? - 6.
+What other, non-holiday family traditions do you want to make part of your own family's way of doing things? - 7.
 How do each of you feel about visits from your potential spouse's family both at your place and his/her family's places?
 How do you feel about your own family visiting you or your going to their home for visits?
-What sort of boundaries do you want there to be between your newly formed family and the families you grew up in? - 7.
-How will you deal with the needs of your aging parents?
-Would you allow them to live with you if necessary? - 8.
+What sort of boundaries do you want there to be between your newly formed family and the families you grew up in? - 8.
+How will you deal with the needs of your aging parents or grandparents?
+Would you allow them to live with you if necessary? - 9.
 What do you feel and think about your potential spouse's friends?
-What do you think and feel about his or her spending time with those friends both with and without you? - 9.
+What do you think and feel about his or her spending time with those friends both with and without you? - 10.
 How do each of you feel about your potential spouse having friends over?
 Is there a level of visitation that is too much for your comfort?
-Would you feel differently if you weren't also expected to socialize with them but could be off by yourself? - 10.
+Would you feel differently if you weren't also expected to socialize with them but could be off by yourself? - 11.
 How do you feel and what do you think about your spouse having friends of the opposite sex?
 What is off-limits in that regard?
 What sort of rules, if any, would you two have in place for such friendships?